sksaifuddin/angular-rxjs-tips/CONTRIBUTING.md

 ## Contributing

-When contributing non-trivial changes to this repository, please first discuss the change you wish to make by creating a pull request in this repository.
+When contributing non-trivial changes to this repository, please first discuss the change you wish to make by creating a pull request in this repository or just create a issue.

 ### Submitting new Tips and Best practises